How are you?

 Goodness, though.
 I see so many people walking around masking pain and masking their true selves.

 Among those in genuinely happy seasons and knowing delightfully delirious days, I also see hurt people, wounded pasts, chains of self, and stories that would make us ache.
 I see people afraid to admit when life gets hard, or purposed to never entertain anything but the positive.

 Praise God for all the good we can find.
 We need to see more good in this world.
 God is here and so is his goodness.
 I’m a firm believer in pursuing happiness as part of God’s holiness.

-We also walk among people unaware of each others' struggles and our own real selves.
+We also walk among people unaware of each others’ struggles and the brokenness inside our real selves.